Orthopedic cast: EDF cast

-An EDF (elongation, derotation, flexion) cast is used for the treatment of Infantile Idiopathic scoliosis.
-This method of treatment for correction was developed by UK scoliosis specialist Min Mehta.
-Scoliosis is a 3-dimensional problem that requires correction in all three planes.
-The EDF casting method can elongate the spine through traction, derotate the spine/pelvis, and improve lordosis and overall body shape and alignment.
+An EDF (elongation, derotation, flexion) cast is a specialized orthopedic device used in the treatment of Infantile Idiopathic Scoliosis.
+This method of correction was pioneered by UK scoliosis specialist Min Mehta and is a non-surgical approach designed to guide spinal growth and alignment during a critical developmental period.
+Scoliosis is a three-dimensional spinal deformity requiring correction in all planes—coronal, sagittal, and axial—and EDF casting addresses these complex needs.
+By employing traction, the EDF method elongates the spine, derotates the vertebrae and pelvis, and improves lordosis and overall body alignment, significantly enhancing the patient’s posture and physical function.